Polish folk dances: Żywiecczyzna

-This Southern region of Poland is home to the Gorale Żywiecy (Żywiec highlanders).
+This Southern region of Poland is home to the Gorale Żywieccy (Żywiec Highlanders).
 There are two different types of dances found in this region: Tańce Zbiorowe (group dances) and Tańce Parowe (dances in pairs).
 In the first type, there are different parts of the dance where sometimes pairs dance alone, while at other time they join other pairs to dance in a group.
 An example of this would be the dance called Koło (circle), Koń (horse), Krzyżok and Na Bon.
 The second type of dance in this region is simply pairs dancing independently.
 The most popular dances from this region are Obyrtka, Hajduk, Siustany and Tańiec Zbójnicki na Żywiecczyźnie.

-Kaszuby
+Kashubia

-This Northern region in Poland has a variety dances, with various national influences due to the ports found on the ocean border in this region.
-Along with its rich culture, this region also has a local dialect called Kaszubski, which is still spoken today by a couple thousand of the regions' inhabitants.
+The northern region of Kashubia, in Polish called Kaszuby, has a variety dances with various national influences due to the ports found on the ocean border in this area.
+Along with its rich culture, this region also has a regional language, Kashubian, which is still spoken today by a couple thousand of the regions' inhabitants.